 If you have continuous discharge daily, it is advisable to see a doctor.
 Although, a teaspoon of discharge a day is considered normal.

-More than 4ml discharge that is accompanied by other symptoms like itching and odour might indicate an underlying health condition or an infection.
+More than 4ml discharge accompanied by other symptoms like itching and odor might indicate an underlying health condition or an infection.